from Anaconda, Inc

 To use the environment, we must first activate it.

 Our new environment is now active, and we can use it.
-The shell prompt will change to indicate this as well (this can be disable if desired).
+The shell prompt will change to indicate this as well.

 To install additional packages in an environment, use the